Who we are?

 What do we do?

-We work with strategic bodies like the NHS and Her Majesty’s Prison and Probation Service (HMPSS), as well as various chaplaincy groups involved in the provision of pastoral, spiritual, and religious care.
+We work with strategic bodies like the NHS, MOD, and His Majesty’s Prison and Probation Service (HMPSS), as well as various chaplaincy groups involved in the provision of pastoral, spiritual, and religious care.
 Our aim is to make sure these bodies better understand the pastoral care needs of non-religious people and cooperate with us in implementing policies, plans and practices so that those needs are met.
 Our ongoing engagement with key governing bodies continues to increase equality of pastoral care provision for all patients, prisoners, and students and ensure that everybody is able to access pastoral support that fits their worldview.
 The NRPSN continues to raise awareness of this kind of support so non-religious people know where to turn when they need it.

 History